solana-turbin3/Q1_25_Builder_daniel-burlacu/README.md

 </div>

 ### What is Turbin3 Builder's Cohort programe ?
-- 🌟 Master Solana Development with Our 7-Week Intensive Program! 🚀
+- 🌟 Master Solana Development with an 7-Week Intensive Program! 🚀

 An 7-week journey designed to transform you into a skilled Solana developer.